Sof01C/Sof01C/README.md

 - 👋 Hi, I’m @Sof01C
 - 👀 I’m interested in sports and music.
 - 🌱 I’m currently learning how to use github with no prior experience with coding.
-- 💞️ I’m looking to collaborate on an attack infrastructure.
-(To be used for good and educational purposes only)
+- 💞️ I’m looking to collaborate on anything.
 - 📫 How to reach me...
 My snap is sofia.creix

 <!---